mem48/geocompr/main.md

 multilayer_layer_stack = stack(raster_l1_filepath, raster_l2_filepath)
 ```

-The only limitation to `stack()` is that all datasets need to have the same spatial extent and resolution.
+The `stack()` class is limited to datasets that have the same spatial extent and resolution.

 ## Data output (O)